mozilla/fxa/features/FxA-53-send-sms/README.md

 #### customs server (vbudhram)

 A new check is needed on the customs server to limit the number of SMS messages sent by a single IP address or to a single phone number.

-TODO - Do the fxa-customs-server docs need to be updated? https://github.com/mozilla/fxa-customs-server/blob/master/docs/api.md

 #### fxa-js-client (vbudhram)